-Since lacobson, the value courts and society place on individual bodily autonomy has increased, and autonomy has even been raised to the level of a fundamental right.
+Since Jacobson, the value courts and society place on individual bodily autonomy has increased, and autonomy has even been raised to the level of a fundamental right.
 US adults today have a right to decline even life-saving treatment, for example.
-Extrapolating this right to the DRC, we would permit DRC citizens to refuse an Ebola vaccination even though it might save lives.
+10 Extrapolating this right to the DRC, we would permit DRC citizens to refuse an Ebola vaccination even though it might save lives.
 However, it is also recognized that the state can act to protect persons other than the affected person, even at the cost of limiting fundamental individual liberties.
 For example, the state's power to limit individual freedom to protect communities is exercised when quarantining or isolating-even by force individuals who pose risk (of infection, perhaps) to others; the legitimacy of this exercise of state power is settled legal doctrine.
-Not vaccinating also has implications beyond an individual, and the state can step in to regulate vaccine administration under this same authority.
+11 Not vaccinating also has implications beyond an individual, and the state can step in to regulate vaccine administration under this same authority.
 In the right circumstances, this authority justifies vaccine mandates with criminal sanctions or by limiting mandate violators' access to schools, services, and jobs.
 In the DRC context, we might reject an objector's refusal of vaccination on the basis that refusing places not only his or her life at risk, but also the lives of other members of the community, especially considering the highly infectious nature of EVD.

 The state's authority to impose mandates with consequences is even more extensive when applied to children, who are not legally regarded as autonomous, as adults are.
-The United States is one of many countries with a long history of using school mandates to increase vaccination rates; these mandates have been consistently upheld by US courts against claims that they violate individual rights.
+The United States is one of many countries with a long history of using school mandates to increase vaccination rates these mandates have been consistently upheld by US courts against claims that they violate individual rights.
 Although all states provide medical exemptions, they vary in nonmedical (eg, religious or personal belief) exemptions.
 Adults who violate these mandates may not be able to send their child to school.
-Internationally, Italy and France impose fines on parents who do not vaccinate their children; in France, jail time (though we are unaware of any cases of parents actually jailed) is a potential consequence of vaccine mandate violation.
+Internationally, Italy and France impose fines on parents who do not vaccinate their children their c